cose-wg/cose-spec/draft-schaad-cose.md

 recipients
 :   contains the recipient information.
-  The field can have one of three values.
+  The field can have one of three types:

   *  An array of COSE_Encrypt elements, one for each recipient.

   *  A single COSE_Element, encoded as an extension to the containing COSE_element, for a single recipient.
      Single recipients can be encoded either this way or as a single array element.

   *  A 'null' value if there are no recipients.

 ## Header Parameters